SlugEnt/VaultAPI/README.md

 API methods and backends as well as robust error handling and plenty of documentation.
 C# classes that map to JSON objects are always used to return information to the caller.

-## Beta Product
-This is still very much a beta product and only implements a subset of the full Vault backend functionality, but probably the backends that most users would initially be looking for.

-It has been Unit tested against Vault version 1.3.1 (Latest as of January 2020).
+It has been Unit tested against Vault version 1.8.4 (Latest as of October 2021).

 ## Implemented Functionality
-This library is very much a Work In Process.
-The core modules that we needed to use have been implemented.
-Following is the status of the backends
+This library implements several key parts of vault

 * System Backend
   - Mounts - Fully Implemented